 Solid foods are also easier to get down in cooler weather and a great choice for those long, slow runs.
-My favorite?
-The CLIF BAR® energy bar seasonal flavors, including Spiced Pumpkin Pie, Peppermint Bark White Chocolate Cranberry Flavor!
+My personal favorite?
+CLIF BARS®.
 These bars not only taste great, they have an ideal mix of fast-acting and longer-lasting carbohydrates to help keep me fueled and energized.

 Tip 6.
 Add Some Flavor to Your Water.

 Dehydration can be hard to spot when it’s cold outside, and fluid needs increase in winter climates—especially if you’re running at altitude.
 So, make sure to drink, drink, drink!

 Drinking plain water in the cold can be tough.
-For that reason, I always add sports drink or electrolytes to my bottles or hydration reservoir.
+For that reason, I add electrolytes to my bottles or hydration reservoir.
 It tastes so much better to drink something sweet and flavorful when it’s chilly out.